 My Fourth of July menu wouldn’t be complete without grilled chicken, and I have a fascinating, fun and really delicious way to cook chicken on the grill for your Fourth of July cookout.
 It’s a fun and different way to achieve perfect grilled chicken that will have your friends and family thinking you are a prize winning BBQ Pit master!
 The secret: an open can of beer or another carbonated beverage is inserted into the cavity of a chicken, which is then cooked upright on the grill.
 Besides being out of this world tender and delicious, the chicken makes a great conversation piece for your Fourth of July cookout.

-The ingredients for Grilled Beer Can Chicken are brown sugar, paprika, salt and pepper, garlic powder, onion powder, cayenne pepper, a chicken, beer or another carbonated beverage in a can, apple juice, olive oil and balsamic vinegar.
+The ingredients for Grilled Beer Can Chicken are brown sugar, paprika, salt and pepper, garlic powder, onion powder, cayenne pepper, a chicken, beer or another carbonated beverage in a can, apple juice or apple cider, olive oil and balsamic vinegar.

 Slide the chicken over the beer can, or if you are using a vertical beer can chicken roaster, place the can into the holder and slide the chicken over the can and holder.